 A Clash of Kings

-A Clash of Kings features the power struggle derived from A Game of Thrones’s events.
+A Clash of Kings features the power struggle resulting from A Game of Thrones’s shocking events.
 Across the Seven Kingdoms, unity has fallen, and five contenders have risen to arms to defend their right to be called kings.
 In the far north, in the fields beyond their control, a king poses a threat unlike any before, while across the sea, a queen establishes herself after rising from the ashes.

 A Storm of Swords

 Even as King Joffrey Baratheon sits on the throne, his power remains nominal.
-At the same time, the War of the Five Kings continues to rage on—one contender less.
+At the same time, the War of the Five Kings continues to rage on—with one contender less.
 However, things change as the pieces on the board make their moves.
 Pawns become queens or knights, and for good or bad, the war must end.

 A Storm of Swords has been considered the magnum opus in the A Song of Ice and Fire series, with masterful plot progression and heart-wrenching plot twists, where trustworthy allies prove to be treacherous enemies and conniving villains showcase their heroism.